tmk-w/Endomondo.Export/README.md

 # Endomondo Export

-A simple app to download all workouts from the Endomondo in GPX format.
+A simple app to download all workouts from the Endomondo in a GPX format.

 ## Usage
-Download the .zip and extract it.
+Download the **Endomondo.Export.exe**

-Run Powershell or Command Prompt and go to directory where files have been extracted.
+Open Powershell or Command Prompt in a directory where **Endomondo.Export.exe** lives.

-Use `.\Endomondo.Export.exe email password --limit X --path Y`
+Run command `.\Endomondo.Export.exe email password --limit X --path Y`

 where:
 - email - user email in Endomondo